 I’ve also lived on a fish farm, with 300,000 rainbow trout, and in a 200-year-old cottage in Hampshire that had wonky walls, wonky floors, visiting ducks and a heron that liked sitting on the roof.

-I’ve now moved to Cornwall and live in a house just a short walk from the beach – lucky me – with my noisy family and our white wolf, who cunningly disguises as a dog.
+I’ve now moved to Cornwall and live in a house just a short walk from the beach – lucky me – with my noisy family, two energetic sprollies and a white wolf, who cunningly disguises as a dog.

 I’ve had volunteer jobs in kennels, stables and as a speaker, visiting schools, clubs and other organisations to raise money for charity.